jvanname/TechnicalAnalysis/GoldenCross.md

 **What I did not cover in this analysis**

 In this analysis, I did not take into consideration slippage, fees, and dividends, but I included some stocks such as QUBT that do not give dividends.
 In this analysis, I decided to compare the 1 week moving average with the 2 week moving average which is a rather short timeframe. ig-academy defined the golden cross as where the 50 day moving average crosses the 200 day moving average.
 This is easy to change though.
+I also did not choose very many stocks to analyze.